lsst-dm/scipi_docs_prototype/templates/template-for-tasks.rst

 .. - A sentence about each step, which can be either:
 ..  a) A retargetable subtask
 ..  b) A method within a task.
 ..
-Guidance for the Summary of logic Section:  <writing-task-topics.html#task-topics-logic>.
+Guidance for the Summary of logic Section:  <http://developer.lsst.io/LOCATION/writing-task-topics.html#task-topics-logic>.
 .. _TaskClassName-logic:

 ..
 Module membership section
 ..
 This component simply mentions and links to the task's parent module.
 ..
 Modify the module-anchor in the ref to point to the module page.
 ..
-Guidance for the Module Membership Section:  <writing-task-topics.html#task-topics-module> .
+Guidance for the Module Membership Section:  <http://developer.lsst.io/LOCATION/writing-task-topics.html#task-topics-module> .
 .. _TaskClassName-modulemembership:

 This task is implemented in the :ref:`module-anchor` module.

 ..
 SeeAlso Box:
 ..   -  Things inside the `SeeAlso` Directive Box need to link to related content, such as:
-         - Tasks that commonly use this task (this helps a reader landing on a subtask’s page find the appropriate driver task).
+         - Tasks that commonly use this task
-         - Tasks that can be used instead of this task (to link families of subtasks).
+         - Tasks that can be used instead of this task
          - Pages in the **Processing** and **Frameworks** sections of the Science Pipelines documentation.
          - The API Usage page for this Task

 ..
-Guidance for the See Also Box:  <writing-task-topics.html#task-topics-seealso>.
+Guidance for the See Also Box:  <http://developer.lsst.io/LOCATION/writing-task-topics.html#task-topics-seealso>.
 .. _TaskClassName-seealso:

 .. seealso::